haalcala/GraphQL-with-OAuth2/README.md

 This is a bare essential GraphQL with OAuth2.0 support or OAuth2.0 server with graphql capability, depending on how to want to utilise this base setup.

+It's also been restructured to allow your wrap your existing system.
+See #BONUS

 ## So what does this exactly do?

 You can login via /graphql (mutation: login) or via OAuth 2.0 and doing so will get the OAuthUser instance injected to the request object for further access to the rest of the mutation/query